Bitteneite/bitten_restoboards/bit_m0116/README.md

 # Extras

+Here are some optional features you can implement into your M0116 PCB:

 ### Solenoid
 - Installing a **Solenoid** will require a few extra off-the-shelf parts.
 - For instructions, please [visit the README-SOLENOID.md file.](https://github.com/Bitteneite/bitten_restoboards/tree/testing/bit_m0116/README-SOLENOID.md)